MIQUEIASGAMA/mchain/README.md

 ### Run

-Then you can either run the command-line daemon using `src/marbellachaind` and `src/marbellachain-cli`, or you can run the Qt GUI using `src/qt/marbellachain-qt`
+Then you can either run the command-line daemon using `src/mchaind` and `src/mchain-cli`, or you can run the Qt GUI using `src/qt/mchain-qt`

-For in-depth description of Sparknet and how to use MarbellaChain for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).
+For in-depth description of Sparknet and how to use Mchain for interacting with contracts, please see [sparknet-guide](doc/sparknet-guide.md).

 License
 -------

-MarbellaChain is GPLv3 licensed.
+Mchain is GPLv3 licensed.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/marbellachain/marbellachain/tags) are created regularly to indicate new official, stable release versions of MarbellaChain.
+[Tags](https://github.com/mchainnetwork/mchain/tags) are created regularly to indicate new official, stable release versions of Mchain.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).

-Developer IRC can be found on Freenode at #marbellachain-dev.
+Developer IRC can be found on Freenode at #mchain-dev.

 Testing